The Guelph Tool Library is excited to present the Zero Waste Festival

 The Zero Waste Festival will offer a a vendor fair with products for creating a low-waste home and lifestyle.
 There will be a mini Repair Cafe event, with the opportunity to have bikes, clothing, and small appliances or electronics fixed by a team of volunteers.
 This portion of the event will be free to attend, but pre-registration is recommended, and donations are welcome.

 The event will feature a series of workshops and speakers, ticketed as pay-what-you-can (suggested donation of $5-$15).
 Alternatively, festival passes are available for $25-$35, and include access to two or more workshops or presentations.
 Some of the workshops on offer include upcycled rag-rug making, Sashiko Mending, and furniture refinishing.
-The full lineup of speakers, presenters, and workshops will be online Friday, June 14th.
-Follow along on our social media for updates and vendor and presenter profiles.
+The full lineup of speakers, presenters, and workshops is now available in the schedule below.

 In an effort to make the event as low waste as possible, our food vendors will be provided with reusable dishes and cutlery courtesy of Hillside Festival, and water will be provided by the Water Wagon.
 Bottled water will not be sold on-site by any of our food vendors.
 We encourage attendees to bring their own containers to enjoy purchased food from a variety of vendors, or pack a picnic lunch that can be enjoyed inside or out at one of the many picnic tables at the Victoria Road Rec Centre.